shibinmk/logwatchconfig/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Here is how a sample playbook looks like:

     - hosts: servers
       roles:
-         - { role: username.logwatchconfig }
+         - { role: shibinmk.logwatchconfig }

 License
 -------